h0mbre/h0mbre.github.io/_posts/2019-06-23-CTP_Summary.md

 + bypassing AV, and
 + socket reuse.

 Hopefully this series is helpful to a CTP/OSCE student some day!
+It's now exam-prep crunch time so I will be relatively quiet.
+Looking forward to posting a review for the course after I'm finished and continuing down the exploit dev path for the forseeable future.
+Thanks for reading along!

 ## Concepts
 ### SEH Overwrite Resources